Musha02/Musha02/README.md

 </div>

 - I'm currently an IT Undergraduate of University of Moratuwa
-- I'm currently a Software Engineer Intern at @WDAT
+- I'm former Software Engineer Intern at @WDAT
 - I’m interested in Software Development
 - A Full-Stack Developer
 - 📫 How to reach me :